In addition to our award winning accommodation, we have the following additional designated areas for those students who have specific requirements.

 Neuadd John Morris-Jones (JMJ) in Ffriddoedd Village is primarily for Welsh speaking and Welsh learning undergraduate students.

-Nursing Students and Radiography Students studying in Wrexham
+Radiography Students studying in Wrexham

 The University has a number of rooms in Snowdon Hall in Wrexham.
 The rooms are arranged in flats of 6 rooms with a shared kitchen.
 All the rooms have an en-suite shower room.
 Students should provide their own bedding, towels, pots, pans, cutlery and crockery.
 Connection to the Internet can be arranged with the Hall Manager.